International-Data-Spaces-Association/IDS-RAM_4_0/documentation/4_Perspectives_of_the_Reference_Architecture_Model/4_3_Governance_Perspective/4_3_11_Privacy_Perspective.md

 A more general term for any advanced encryption scheme.
-The required key size is usually larger, the possible applications have to be choosen from the variety of possible algorithms. e.g. proxy re-encryption allows to send a message to an intermediate broker, but the message can be re-encrypted to a final recipient at a later point in time.
+The required key size is usually larger, the possible applications have to be choosen from the variety of possible algorithms. e.g. proxy re-encryption allows to send a message to an intermediate broker service, but the message can be re-encrypted to a final recipient at a later point in time.

 #### Minimum required risk mitigations ####